uga-libraries/web-aip/README.md

 8. Once all AIPs are created, uses md5deep to calculate the md5 for each packaged AIP and saves it to a manifest.

+# Additional Scripts
+These are scripts that support the web preservation workflow.
+See the notes at the beginning of each script for further information and usage instructions.

+* **download_files.py**: Downloads individual PDF files instead of an entire WARC using the document URLs from the file types report and wget.

+* **metadata_check_combined.py**: Generates reports of UGA's required collection and seed metadata fields.
+Used for a holistic review of Archive-It usage.
+* **metadata_check_department.py**: Generates reports of UGA's required collection and seed metadata fields organized by the collector (department).
+Used to verify all required metadata is present prior to a preservation download.
+* **warc_xml_to_csv.py**: Reformats the WASAPI XML download into a CSV for reviewing data about all WARCs.
+Includes filename, collection, seed, and the three crawl dates.
+Used for auditing that all WARCs have been downloaded and for previewing which WARCs will be in an upcoming preservation download.

 # Initial Author
 Adriane Hanson, Head of Digital Stewardship, January 2020